David Reich Lab

+Research laboratory at Harvard Medical School in Boston, Massachusetts, U.S.

 The David Reich Lab is a research laboratory located within the Department of Genetics at Harvard Medical School in Boston, Massachusetts.
 Led by population geneticist David Reich, the lab is known for industrializing the fields of ancient DNA, population genetics, and human evolutionary genetics.
 As of 2020 it had produced the majority of the published data for research into ancient DNA.

 Overview

 The lab was established by David Reich, a professor at Harvard Medical School and an investigator at the Howard Hughes Medical Institute.
 It focuses on analyzing ancient and modern human DNA to better understand population migrations, ancestry, and human evolution.
 The lab works closely with the Broad Institute of MIT and Harvard and collaborates with researchers in archaeology, anthropology, linguistics, and genomics across the globe.
 Its aim is to create an "Ancient DNA Atlas of Humanity".